13th April 2026|In Children

 Professional Accountability: Re E (A Child) (2025) EWCA Civ 1563

-The tragic case of Re E highlights the dangers of procedural unfairness and unreliable expert evidence.
-It highlights how the legal system must remain fair even in high stress situations
+The sad case of Re E is an example of the problems that can occur when the steps taken aren’t quite right and expert evidence isn’t reliable.
+It highlights how the legal system must remain fair even in high stress situations.

-This case involved claims that one parent was turning the children against the other (alienating behaviour) alongside various allegations of abuse.
-After a delayed hearing where the judge considered all the facts and heard from the parties in respect of the disputed allegations (fact finding hearing), the court found no evidence to support the claims of abuse against the father.
-Although, sadly the children had been impacted.
+This case involved claims that the mother was turning the children against the father (alienating behaviour) alongside various allegations of abuse.
+After a delayed hearing where the judge considered all the facts and heard from the parties in respect of the disputed allegations (‘a Fact-Finding Hearing’), the court found no evidence to support the claims of abuse against the father, although sadly the children had already been impacted severely by the mother’s actions.

-Furthermore, a last-minute court order that was obtained to stop the father from holding a pre-agreed funeral service for his daughter, was found to have breached his human rights to a fair trial.
-This was because he was not provided with reasonable notice in advance of the application being made.
-Therefore, he was prevented from having sufficient opportunity to present his case.
+Furthermore, a last-minute court order that was obtained to stop the father from holding a pre agreed funeral service for his daughter, was found to have breached his human rights to a fair trial because he was not provided with reasonable notice in advance of the application being made, preventing him from having sufficient opportunity to present his case.

 This case sets important new standards to protect parents.